Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Approach

 \subsection{Theoretical Analysis of ML-DAGL}

 To analyze ML-DAGL, we need to address whether the solution can guarantee connectivity recovery and assess its performance under worst-case scenarios.
-We first demonstrate that the B-GCO converges for the feature matrix of the mDAG.
-Subsequently, we derive the theoretical upper bound for the recovery time, relying on the final convergent matrix of the B-GCO.
+We first demonstrate that the B-GCO always converges to a feasible solution on a connected mDAG, and derive the selection of hyper-parameters to form a connected mDAG.
+Subsequently, we analyze the theoretical upper bound for the recovery time.